Recruitment Adventure Days (RAD!)

 We will sleep in tents or camp under the stars.
 Current students will be camping with prospective students and we will provide tents, sleeping bags, and pads for students that need them.
 Bathrooms and showers are available near the camping area.

-Please contact Dana Flett, Faculty in Outdoor Recreation Leadership, at dflett@frc.edu with any questions or concerns.
+Please contact Dana Flett, Faculty in Outdoor Recreation Leadership and Environmental Studies, at dflett@frc.edu with any questions or concerns.

 Environmental Studies Program: